TABLE OF CONTENTS

-Video Editing – One of the most popular things you can do on a Computer or Workstation.
+Video Editing is one of the most popular things you can do on a Computer or Workstation.

 The great thing about Video Editing is, it has become so accessible, that you can now even edit Videos on a Laptop.

-Back in the old days, the only way you could edit your analog video, was by using cutting machines that were huge and heavy, and unbelievably expensive.
-You needed a team to operate all the Video Editing machinery.
+Back in the old days, the only way you could edit your analog video was by using cutting machines that were huge and heavy, and unbelievably expensive.

-It doesn’t matter if you are editing your birthday video, a documentation for a local wildlife broadcaster, a commercial for the big Brand’s washing machine or edit huge Hollywood productions.
+It doesn’t matter if you are editing your birthday video, a documentary for a local wildlife broadcaster, a commercial for that company’s washing machine or are editing a Hollywood feature film.

 There’s a Computer and very specific kind of hardware components for anyone and every kind of budget.

 The same can be applied to Video Editing Software.
-It does not matter if you are using Windows Movie Maker, Sony Vegas, Adobe Premiere Pro, Avid, Davinci Resolve or any other of the gazillion Video Editing Applications out there.
+It does not matter if you are using Windows Movie Maker, Magix Vegas, Avid, Adobe Premiere Pro, Davinci Resolve, or any of the other Video Editing Applications out there.

 All of these run on a Computer that you can get off the shelf.

 And let me tell you this right now: The best Computers for Video Editing aren’t all that expensive anymore.

 Not for Professionals – because they earn their money with it, and a great Computer is just worth every penny – and not for Video Editing Amateurs, because a Computer that you can edit smartphone-videos on, really doesn’t have to be expensive.